Cristian Ansaldi: Genoa

 Ansaldi went on loan to Genoa for the 2015–16 season, the loan contract included the buyout option.
 The transfer was made permanent on 31 May 2016 when the club activated the €4 million clause.

 On 22 June 2016, Ansaldi agreed on a contract with Internazionale, under the assumption that Genoa would trigger the buyout option in the loan contract, and sell him on to Inter.
 However, Genoa did not make the payment to Zenit St. Petersburg by the deadline of 30 June 2016 and the player rights reverted to Zenit, as his Zenit contract was valid until the summer of 2017.
 Despite this unexpected outcome, Ansaldi still represented Inter against WSG Wattens on 9 July 2016, the first pre-season friendly.
 He was included in the pre-season tour in the US.
 On 29 July, Zenit announced that they finalised the transfer deal with Genoa.

-Internazionale
+Inter Milan

-On 30 July 2016, Ansaldi joined Internazionale on a permanent deal from Genoa, with Diego Laxalt moved to opposite direction.
+On 30 July 2016, Ansaldi joined Inter Milan on a permanent deal from Genoa, with Diego Laxalt moved to opposite direction.
 He suffered a ligament injury shortly after joining which kept him out for several weeks.
 Ansaldi played his first game for the team on 29 September 2016 in a 3–1 loss against Sparta Prague in the first match of 2016–17 UEFA Europa League Group K. Ansaldi concluded his first Internazionale season by making 26 appearances in all competitions, including 21 in league.
 He was sent off during the match against Palermo, provided his first and only assist in the 2–2 draw at Torino.

 Ansaldi was an unused substitute in Inter's first two 2017–18 Serie A matches before joining Torino on loan.